Gokhulraj6200/ROS1_CI_Jenkins/README.md

 - we can automate the build process whenever we modify and commit changes to the github account.
 - Create a pull request and and once the changes are made then we can see the project is build.
-- we can also confirm it by navigating to console output and check that the build has been triggered with SCM.
+- we can also confirm it by navigating to console output and check that the build has been triggered with Source Code Management.

 ##### Note:

-- this method takes time to build the project
+- this method takes time to build the project.